 If you can, spend time in Belize.
 Orange Walk has a really awesome Rum Distillery called Cuello’s that you can arrange a tour for.
 Nearby there are the Mayan Ruins of Lamanai (worth a whole day of exploring) and San Ignacio would be a good place to spend a night.
 It’s right on the border and has two nearby ruins that you can see as well.
 If you head over to the coast, or some of the islands, there is some of the world’s best Diving and Snorkeling spots.

-Sadly, we pretty much drove straight through Belize, but we have promised ourselves we will go back again soon.
+Sadly, we pretty much drove straight through Belize in order to accomplish our bucket list goal, but we have promised ourselves we will go back again soon.

 Getting to Tikal: